microsoft/coyote/docs/about.md

   - title: Vision
     feature-img: /assets/images/vision.jpg
     content: |
+        <p>With Coyote, we envision a future where developing software with any form of concurrency is as natural as developing sequential code.
+We want to demystify concurrency issues, be it with design or testing or debugging, be it single-box systems or large distributed systems.
+No more <a href="https://en.wikipedia.org/wiki/Heisenbug">Heisenbugs</a>!</p>

-        <p>With Coyote, we envision a future where developers can focus on coding only.
-Through rapid design-implement-test cycles, Coyote empowers developers with a quantum leap in productivity.
+        <p>Through rapid design-implement-test cycles, Coyote empowers developers with a quantum leap in productivity.
 The technology provides programming frameworks that reduce the gap between design and implementation and offers unmatched testing capabilities for weeding out bugs early.</p>

+        <p>Coyote has been inspired by years of research at MSR, studying concurrency issues in software.
+MSR has been a leader in this space for more than a decade with several examples of pioneering research.
+We've learned from that experience, we build on it and put it forth in a form that can be readily consumed by developers. </p>

-        <p>Our goal is to help developers reimagine the way we design and implement asynchronous or distributed systems.</p>
+        <p>Our goal is to help developers reimagine the way we design and implement distributed services.</p>

-        <p>[TODO -- talk about MSR and how we build on years of experience in testing and formal methods and software engineering]</p>
 ---